madphysicist/puzzle-solvers/doc/elimination.rst

     solver.match(('name', 'Dana'), ('size', 'XL'))

 Note that all categories and labels must be an exact match with ``==``.
-In particular, strings are case sensitive.
+As a consequence, strings are case sensitive.

 The first rule was :ref:`elimination-logic-explicit`.
 The next two rules are :ref:`elimination-logic-implicit`::

     solver.less_than('Dana', 'black', 'position', 2, None)